Gender inequality in India: Sex-selective abortion

-In North America and Europe the birth sex ratio of the population ranges between 103 and 107 boys per 100 girls; in India, China and South Korea, the ratio has been far higher.
+In North America and Europe, the birth sex ratio of the population ranges between 103 and 107 boys per 100 girls; in India, China, and South Korea, the ratio has been far higher.
 Women have a biological advantage over men for longevity and survival; however, there have been more men than women in India and other Asian countries.
 This higher sex ratio in India and other countries is considered as an indicator of sex-selective abortion.

-The 2011 Census birth sex ratio for its States and Union Territories of India, in 0 to 1 age group, indicated Jammu & Kashmir had birth sex ratio of 128 boys to 100 girls, Haryana of 120, Punjab of 117, and the states of Delhi and Uttarakhand to be 114.
-This has been attributed to increasing misuse and affordability of fetus sex-determining devices, such as ultrasound scan, the rate of female foeticide is rising sharply in India.
+The 2011 Census birth sex ratio for its States and Union Territories of India, in the 0 to 1 age group, indicated Jammu & Kashmir had a birth sex ratio of 128 boys to 100 girls, Haryana of 120, Punjab of 117, and the states of Delhi and Uttarakhand of 114.
+This has been attributed to increasing misuse and affordability of fetus sex-determining devices, such as ultrasound scan.
+The rate of female foeticide is rising sharply in India.
 Female infanticide (killing of girl infants) is still prevalent in some rural areas.

 Patnaik estimates from the birth sex ratio that an expected 15 million girls were not born between 2000 and 2010.
 MacPherson, in contrast, estimates that sex-selective abortions account for about 100,000 missing girls every year in India.

 Girl babies are often killed for several reasons, the most prominent one being financial reasons.
-The economical reasons include earning of power as men as are the main income-earners, potential pensions, as when the girl is married she would part ways with her family and the most important one, the payment of dowry.
-Even though it's illegal by Indian law to ask for dowry, it is still a common practice in certain socio-economic classes which leads to female infanticide, as the baby girls are seen as an economic burden.
+Economic reasons include earning power since men are the main income earners, potential pensions, since when the girl is married, she would part ways with her family, and most importantly, the payment of dowry.
+Even though it's illegal by Indian law to ask for dowry, it is still a common practice in certain socioeconomic classes, which leads to female infanticide since baby girls are seen as an economic burden.

 Gender selection and selective abortion were banned in India under Pre-conception and Pre-natal Diagnostics Technique Act in 1994.
 The practice continues illegally.
 Other institutional efforts, such as advertisements calling female foeticides a sin by the Health Ministry of India and annual Girl Child Day can be observed to raise the status of girls and to combat female infanticide.